keeks-mtl/go-tennis/README.md

 </details>

 - The bag page shows the contents of the user's bag.
-- Shown first is lesson info which shows a responsive table with the following headers:
+- Shown first is lesson info which shows information laid out with the following headers:
     - Date & Time
     - Coach
     - Price
 - The table is then populated with the information on the lessons the user has added to their bag with the option to remove any lesson.
     - If a lesson is removed a toast appears to tell the user they've succesfully removed the lesson.
+- On smaller screens the lesson info is shown through cards with the specifics of each lesson the user has booked on it's own individual card.
-- There is then another responsive table with the product info of what is in the bag with the following headers:
+- The product info of what is in the bag is shown with the following headers:
     - Product info
     - Price
     - Quantity
     - Subtototal
-- The table is then populated with the information pertaining to the headers such as:
+- The specifics are then populated with the information pertaining to the headers such as:
     - Product image
     - Product name
     - Size